neyrinckaudio/axiompro/README.md

 3. "Surface Closed." is briefly displayed on the device.

-4. After briefly displaying "Ableton Live Contr" and "Surface Closed" the device display changes to showing the Midi controller info it normally shows when first poered up.
+4. After briefly displaying "Ableton Live Contr" and "Surface Closed" the device display changes to showing the Midi controller info it normally shows when first powered up.

 #### Conclusions
 It looks like sysex with data [32, 0] is a disconnect message and the device acknowledges with the same message to indicate it is disconnected.